-The State of Alaska's ratio at June 30, 2020, including state general obligation, and state supported debt service (certificates of participation and lease revenue bonds supported by the general fund), was 2.2% using unrestricted revenue of \$4,537.0 million.
-The School Debt Reimbursement Program represented an additional 2.34% for a total of 4.5%.
+The State of Alaska's ratio for fiscal year 2022 using the Fall 2021 RSB revenue forecast including state general obligation and state supported debt service (certificates of participation and lease revenue bonds supported by the general fund), was 1.8% using unrestricted revenue of \$5,731.9 million.
+The School Debt Reimbursement Program represented an additional 1.5% for a total of 3.3%.